Ilse Bing: New York

 In New York, Bing had to re-establish her reputation, and although she got steady work in advertising and portrait photography, she failed to receive important commissions as in Paris.

 When Bing and her husband fled Paris, she was unable to bring her prints and left them with a friend for safekeeping.
 Following the war, her friend shipped Bing's prints to her in New York, but Bing could not afford the custom fees to claim them all.
 Some of her original prints were lost when Bing had to choose which prints to keep.

 In the 1940s and 50s, Bing was best known for her portraits of children, but also photographed personalities such as Dwight D. Eisenhower and his wife Mamie.

 By 1947, Bing came to the realization that New York had revitalized her art.
 Her style was very different; the softness that characterized her work in the 1930s gave way to hard forms and clear lines, with a sense of harshness and isolation.
 This was indicative of how Bing’s life and worldview had been changed by her move to New York and the war-related events of the 1940s.

+Bing struggled with her identity professionally after moving to New York.
+Compared to 1936, Bing's response was much colder.
+She was one of many refugee artists who struggled to make a successful career for herself in this new culture, particularly while it was limited by the hardships of war.

-Also in 1947 she went on a trip to Germany and France for the first time after the end of the war, visiting a.o. the war-torn Frankfurt and stayed in Paris for three months.
-From 1950 Bing worked with a Rolleiflex, which she used in alternation with the Leica for the next two years, but from 1952 decided to work exclusively with the medium format of the Rolleiflex.
+Also in 1947, she went on a trip to Germany and France for the first time after the end of the war, visiting a.o. the war-torn Frankfurt and stayed in Paris for three months.
+From 1950 Bing worked with a Rolleiflex, which she used in alternation with the Leica for the next two years, but in 1952 decided to work exclusively with the medium format of the Rolleiflex.